 Depression is a common theme in the modern world.
 On TV and in movies, we see popular fictional characters that are battling depression with reasons ranging from romantic breakups to constant stress at work.
 And on social media, friends, family and even celebrities claim that they are depressed echoing similar sentiments as the fictional ones.

 Whether people choose to believe their friends’ depression claims or not, depression is a real issue.
 According to the National Institute of Mental Health (2016), around 6.7% of adults in the US suffer from depression.
+San Diego Christian Counseling offers support for those affected by this condition.

 Women suffer more from this than men and the age group that experiences major depression the most for either gender is that of 18 to 25 years of age.
 This mental issue also does not favor any particular ethnicity as all races suffer from it.